-From a practical standpoint, an application that uses a distributed ledger can help complex businesses track referrals and commissions.
+From a practical standpoint, an application that uses a distributed ledger technology can help complex businesses track referrals and commissions.
 By being able to prove that you’ve forwarded a lead and that your counterpart received it, it builds transparency in an organization, adding to mutual trust and more efficient work.
-Having the same set of data that no one actor can change is valuable to complex business networks.
-Implementing an enterprise-grade application with Hyperledger Fabric as a timestamping mechanism will improve auditing and help break down data siloing within global business networks.
+Having the same set of data that no counterpart can change is valuable to complex business networks.
+Implementing an enterprise-grade application with Hyperledger Fabric blockchain as a timestamping mechanism will improve auditing and help break down data siloing within global business networks.

 How commission management currently works